-I have regularly taught as a director and specialty coach at Arc Stages, and also with Burgh Healthy Hub, White Plains Performing Arts Center, New Stage Theatre, Lighthouse Youth Theater, Westchester Broadway Theater, New Generation Theatre, and the South Dakota and Texas Shakespeare Festivals.
-I also had the honor of speaking at the University of Connecticut as part of a professional panel about marketing and self-promotion for artists, focusing on the theater industry.
+I have been an educational theater teaching artist for the past decade, teaching a wide range of skills including Acting, Voice and Speech, Movement, Dialects, Clown, Shakespeare, and Songwriting.I’m currently an Adjunct Professor at Southern Connecticut State University, teaching Voice and Speech in the Theatre Department, and I have taught, directed, and coached with Arc Stages, Treetop Arts, White Plains Performing Arts Center, New Stage Theatre, Lighthouse Youth Theater, Westchester Broadway Theater, New Generation Theatre, and the South Dakota and Texas Shakespeare Festivals.
+I also had the honor to speak at the University of Connecticut about marketing and self-promotion for artists, focusing on the theater industry.